MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manage-your-device/AzureIoTDM.md

 ---
-title: Azure IoT Device Management
+title: Azure IoT Device Management ms.date: 08/28/2017 ms.topic: article
-author: saraclay
-ms.author: saclayt
-ms.date: 08/28/2017
-ms.topic: article
 description: Learn about how to manage your devices using Azure IoT Device Management and Windows IoT.